MV Isle of Arran: 2010s

 From 3 to 21 January 2017, she relieved on the Ardrossan-Brodick route alongside Hebridean Isles while Caledonian Isles was away for her annual overhaul.

 For two weeks in June 2017, Isle of Arran was out of service for emergency bow thruster repairs, resulting in MV Loch Bhrusda providing additional sailings from Claonaig to Lochranza alongside MV Catriona.
 After returning to Arran, she became the first ferry to dock at the new linkspan in Brodick, carrying out berthing trials on 21 and 26 June.

 In Winter 2017/18, Isle of Arran was the main winter relief vessel.
-In November 2017, Isle of Arran assisted Hebrides by taking some Lochboisdale-Uig sailings while the Lochmaddy linkspan was being repaired.
-During February and March 2018, she suffered issues with her propeller shafts while covering for Hebridean Isles on the Islay run and was out of service for approximately two weeks.
-In April and May 2018, Isle of Arran delivered a shared timetable to Arran and Islay while Clansman was at Garvel Dry Dock at Greenock for repairs to her propeller and prop shaft.
+In November 2017, Isle of Arran assisted MV Hebrides by taking some Lochboisdale-Uig sailings while the Lochmaddy linkspan was being repaired.
+During February and March 2018, she suffered issues with her propeller shafts while covering for MV Hebridean Isles on the Islay run and was out of service for approximately two weeks.
+In April and May 2018, Isle of Arran delivered a shared timetable to Arran and Islay while MV Clansman was at Garvel Dry Dock at Greenock for repairs to her propeller and prop shaft.

 In August 2018, Isle of Arran suffered further issues with her propeller shaft and was out of service for approximately two weeks while repairs were carried out at Garvel Dry Dock.
 After returning to service, she broke down a week later and was out of service for the rest of the summer season.
 Hebridean Isles assisted Caledonian Isles for the last week of the additional Arran and Campbeltown sailings.